 That way, everybody gets what they want — and everybody goes home happy.
 Job done.

-But you're unlikely to achieve it with a website that looks and sounds like everyone else’s.
+But you're unlikely to achieve it with marketing that looks and sounds like everyone else’s.

 Would you like to get clear on:

 - What they want?
 And what they really want (dig a little deeper and you’ll uncover it)?

 - How you can help them get it?

 Well then.
 Contact me and tell me:

 - WHO you are.
 I don’t mean just your name or the name of your company — I’d really like to know something about what makes you (or your company) tick.

 - WHAT you do.
 And WHY.
 Don’t panic, it doesn’t have to be an essay — just a few words about what problem you solve and what motivates you.

 - What’s SPECIAL about your product or service.